Pull-eckermann/syntetic_data_generation/README.md

 # syntetic_data_generation
-This repository is destinated to my Final Paper of my graduation in Computer Science.
+This repository is destinated to my Undergraduate thesis Computer Science.
+You can find here some important code to the thesis and trainings